ljm565/multi-turn-chatbot-GPT2/README.md

     Q1: I saw her yesterday.
     A2: What did she doing?
     Q3: She tried to fix her car.
-    A4: I don't think she will do it again.
+    A4: I'm sure she's going to do it again.
     Q5: Why do you think so?
-    A6: I don't know.It must be a long story.
-    Q7: I will ask about story to her tomorrow.
-    A8:
+    A6: I think she's trying to get donations.
+    Q7: You mean, the car?
+    A8: Yes, it's the one she used to drive.It's broken now.
+    Q9: Oh I didn't know about that.
+    A10: I'm sorry, she's driving again.She'll pay for it.It's her birthday today.Donations for sure.Thanks a lot.
+    Q11: okay.
+    A12: I'll call her.
+    Q13: please stop
+    A14:
-    Q9: new()
+    Q15: new()
     Please enter new 3 multi-turn dialogues..

-    Q1: Do you know about Kane?
+    Q1: Do you know Kane?
     A2: Yes of course.
-He is my one of the best freind.
+He is one of my best friends.
-    Q3: Does he like soccer?
+    Q3: Does he like playing soccer?
+    A4: Yes.But he is not good at it.
+    Q5: But he was a soccer player, wasn't he?
+    A6: Yes.But he is a very good player.
+    Q7: Why?
-    A4: Yes.He is a very good player.He is a member of the Brazilians.
+    A8: Kane is a very good player.He is a very creative player.He can dribble, he can dribble, he can make free throws.
-    Q5: Oh I didn't know about that.
+    Q9: Okay.
+    A10: But he is not good at shooting.
+    Q11: exit()
+    Chatbot ends..
     ```